-The Toit console provides a publicly available gRPC API (with API packages and examples for Java, Python and NodeJS) allowing a client application to do all public operations on the Toit console.
+The Toit console provides a publicly available gRPC API with API packages and examples for Java, Python, Dart, C# and NodeJS, allowing a client application to do all public operations on the Toit console.

 The service is available on: